Driscoll02/SoftwareDev-Obsidian/Back-End/Node JS.md

 Node JS has two main dependencies, the `V8 engine`, and `libuv`.
 Libuv is an open source library which manages asynchronous input/output actions as well as providing node access to the underlying OS, the file system, and networking.

 Libuv also implements two of the most important features of Node JS, the event loop, and the thread pool.
-Libuv is entirely written in c++ and the V8 engine is written in JS and c++.
+Libuv is entirely written in C++ and the V8 engine is written in JS and C++.

 Node JS also has 4 smaller dependencies, `http-parser`, `c-ares`, `OpenSSL`, and `zlib`.